FishAlchemist/uv/docs/guides/integration/pytorch.md

 !!! warning "PyTorch on Intel Macs"

     Note that the last minor version to support Intel Macs is PyTorch 2.2.
 In other words, if you try to install PyTorch 2.3.0 or more on an Intel Mac, you will get an error.
-Alternatively, you can install PyTorch with conda
+Alternatively, you can install PyTorch with [conda-forge](https://github.com/conda-forge/pytorch-cpu-feedstock/blob/main/README.md#current-release-info)